 Here’s a summary of a chat from a surgery in Fazeley Studios on 19 August between Esther Boyd, Paul Hadley and I.

-- How could she get more comments on her posts?
+- how can she get more comments on her posts

-- How could she get more people to visit her blog?
+- how can she get more people to visit her blog?

 Keywords and search engine rankings

-Spending time worrying about the words to use in the keywords meta tag isn’t worth it.
-(There’s typically a keywords box you can fill out when writing a blog – we looked at this on Esther’s blog, which runs on Movable Type).
+Spending time worrying about the words to use in the keywords meta tag is not worth it.
+(There’s typically a keywords box you can fill out when writing a blog.
+We looked at this on Esther’s blog, which runs on Movable Type).

 Google ignores the keywords meta tag in determining the order of its search results.
 Don’t just take my word for it though:

 While Google ignores the keywords meta tag, this doesn’t mean that all search engines do.
 Yahoo and Microsoft’s Bing may do their own thing.
-However, with Google being so dominant, there’s little point in spending much time on the keywords meta tag.
+With Google being so dominant though, there’s little point in spending much time on the keywords meta tag.

 Is there anything to make sure you do to help your blog do well in search engine rankings?